AashishSahoo/Personal-Finance-Tracker-Application/README.md

 Objective
 The goal of this project is to provide a practical hands-on experience with:

     Developing a full-featured financial tracker using React.js.
     Implementing user authentication and secure routing.
     Managing global state using Redux for efficient handling of financial data.
     Using Material-UI for responsive and modern UI design.
     Integrating with a financial data API to enhance the application's functionality.

 Features

-User Authentication: Secure sign-up and login functionality.
+    * User Authentication: Secure sign-up and login functionality.
 Authentication tokens are stored securely, and routes are protected based on user login status.

-Financial Data Management: Users can track their income, expenses, and savings using a simple interface.
+    * Financial Data Management: Users can track their income, expenses, and savings using a simple interface.
 Financial transactions are stored and managed in Redux, with options to add, edit, and delete transactions.

-API Integration: Integration with a financial data API (e.g., currency exchange rates) to provide real-time financial insights.
+    * API Integration: Integration with a financial data API (e.g., currency exchange rates) to provide real-time financial insights.

-Dashboard Overview: A visually appealing dashboard shows total income, expenses, balance, and progress towards savings goal.
+    * Dashboard Overview: A visually appealing dashboard shows total income, expenses, balance, and progress towards savings goal.

-Transaction Management: A dedicated section to add, edit, and categorize financial transactions.
+    * Transaction Management: A dedicated section to add, edit, and categorize financial transactions.

-Savings Goals: Users can set and track savings goals, with visual indicators of progress.

-Dark Mode: Optional dark mode functionality using Material-UI theming.
+    * Dark Mode: Optional dark mode functionality using Material-UI theming.

-Technologies Used
+Technologies Used :

     React.js (v18+): For building the UI components and managing the application's state.
     Redux: For global state management and handling complex state changes.
     Material-UI (MUI): To ensure a responsive and visually appealing user interface.
     React Router: For implementing secure routing and navigation.
     Financial Data API: Integration to fetch real-time financial information.

 Getting Started
 Prerequisites :